ibm-watson-iot/iot-python/mkdocs/docs/application/config.md

 Application configuration can be broken down into required and optional configuration:

 ## Required Configuration
-- `identity.appId` Your organization ID.
+- `identity.appId` Your unique application ID.
+- `identity.instanceId` Optional instance ID, use if you wish create a multi-instance application which will loadbalance incoming messages.
 - `auth.key` An API key authentication token to securely connect your application to Watson IoT Platform.
 - `auth.token` The authentication token for the API key you are using.